datacult/AE-coding-conventions/dc-sql_style.md

  - Prefer `WHERE` to `HAVING` when either would suffice.

+ - Maintain the same casing (UPPER or LOWER) across.
+We often prefer `Lower`

 ### Commenting

   - When making single line comments in a model use the `--` syntax